mangohead12/PatrickFPortfolio/_pages/about.md

 I earned my B.S. in Mechanical Engineering from the University of California, Riverside.
 During my junior and senior years, I worked as an assistant in the mechanical engineering makerspace and conducted research in the Robotics and Medical Systems Lab.

-At the makerspace, my responsibilities included fabricating parts to order for research labs, servicing equipment, leading operational and design for manufacturing workshops in addition to managing material inventory.
-As part of my training in the makerspace, I learned to use the equipment for my own projects such as a robot arm.
-Some of the machinery I worked with included desktop CNC routers, polyjet and multijet printers, waterjets and laser cutters.
+At the makerspace, I fabricated parts for research labs, serviced equipment, led operational and design-for-manufacturing workshops, and managed material inventory.
+This role also gave me hands-on training with tools like desktop CNC routers, PolyJet and MultiJet printers, waterjets, and laser cutters, which I applied to personal projects like my robotic arm.

 ![Some machines in the mechanical engineering makerspace]({{ '/images/MEDDL.PNG' | relative_url }}){:.img-fluid}